vitalk/dotfiles/README.md

 git clone https://github.com/vitalk/dotfiles.git && cd dotfiles && ./bootstrap.sh
 ```

-After install auto completion became available for all script options.
+Auto completion will be available for all script options after script
+installation.
 Run `--help` for details:

 ```bash
 # this expand to ./bootstrap.sh --help